rust-lang/book/src/ch15-01-box.md

 #### Using `Box<T>` to Get a Recursive Type with a Known Size

-Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-4.
-But the error does include this helpful suggestion:
+Because Rust can’t figure out how much space to allocate for recursively defined types, the compiler gives an error with this helpful suggestion:

 <!-- manual-regeneration
 after doing automatic regeneration, look at listings/ch15-smart-pointers/listing-15-03/output.txt and copy the relevant line